 Tips on Choosing an Animal Behavior Expert Witness

-Unlike some other fields of expertise where no academic training is available (e.g., maritime experts), academic training in animal behavior is readily available.
+Unlike some other fields of expertise where no training at the university level is available (e.g. maritime experts), academic training in animal behavior is readily available.
 Doctoral degrees in animal behavior, or a masters degree, are granted at most major universities.
 In California, for example, the University of California at Davis has an exceptional program.
 In Arizona, the doctoral program in animal behavior at Arizona State University is also highly rated.

 When to Retain an Animal Behavior Expert Witness?